 Introduction to Online Teaching and Learning

-Great teaching can happen anywhere, but teaching online requires different skills, strategies and tools than in a traditional face-to-face classroom.
-In this 4-week course you'll gain proficiency in the unique qualities and perspectives of masterful online teaching, including powerful ways to support the success of online students, how to lay a foundation for a productive learning community, and infusing your course with your distinctive presence.
-We'll walk you through the pertinent federal, state, and local regulations impacting online teaching, and set you on a path to designing success for you and your students!
+Great teaching can happen anywhere, but teaching online requires different skills, strategies, and tools than face-to-face teaching.
+In this 4-week course, learn how to support the success of diverse students online, foster inclusion through student-centered activities and communications, and be present for your students.
+We'll walk you through the pertinent federal, state, and local regulations impacting online teaching and set you on the path to designing equitable online courses.

 Duration: 4 weeks